What Is Chainlink? Introduction to LINK Token

 Chainlink is a blockchain project that aims to build bridges between payment services like PayPal and Visa, banks like HSBC and Wells Fargo, and blockchains like Ethereum and Bitcoin.
-It was created in 2015 and LINK tokens were offered to the public during an ICO in 2017.
+It was created in 2015, and its ERC-20 LINK tokens were offered to the public during an ICO token sale in 2017.

 Chainlink is a blockchain oracle platform that connects to real-world applications and data and an API.
 Chainlink was initially called SmartContract and aims to bridge the gap between blockchain and legacy systems.
 On-chain processing includes smart contracts with parameters specified in a Service Level Agreement (SLA).
 Oracle data is aggregated and verified to prevent tampering, and oracles are rewarded with LINK, Chainlink’s native Ethereum token.

 Chainlink currently resides on the Ethereum blockchain and supports connectivity to other Ethereum dApps.
 It will soon support more blockchains, as interoperability is the focus of the entire project.
 Sergey Nazarov is the founder and he’s already working with the SWIFT payment network on the SWIFT Smart Oracle.

 Oracle markets like Chainlink and Augur combine real-world data with blockchain technology to open new possibilities.
 Some believe it’s the natural evolution of cryptocurrencies and smart contracts.

 Before examining whether there’s money to be made from being the glue holding everything else together, let’s review LINK, the proprietary Ethereum token for Chainlink’s platform.

 The peak price of Chainlink‘s token so far was $1.28, which occurred on January 9, 2018.
 There’s a total supply of 1,000,000,000 LINK.